Donor Data: How to Turn Insights Into Donations

 • The average donor in the United States is 64 years old and donates to organizations twice a year?

-• Female donors are more likely to contribute through influence from social media, while male donors are more influenced by emails.
+• Female donors are more likely to contribute through influence from online media, while male donors are more influenced by emails.

 • Female crowdfunding donors tend to be younger, have higher educational levels, and are most likely based in the Western U.S.